idlesign/webscaff/docs/source/quickstart.rst

     $ webscaff run.initialize

-The initialization process is done in to steps.
+The initialization process is done in two steps.
 Please follow the instructions.

-If you're lucky after this step is done you're be able to access you webservice using your domain name both via HTTP and HTTPS.
+If you're lucky after this step you'll be able to access you webservice using your domain name both via HTTP and HTTPS.